Bottoming isn't passive — you're not just taking something, you're running the controls. You hold the gate, you set the depth, you call the pace.

 2. The Override Switch (Bypassing the Reflex)

-If you're tense at entry, your body is in "fight or flight" mode.
-Your sphincter is clenching reflexively—not because you don't want it, but because your nervous system hasn't switched gears yet.
+If you're tense at entry, your body is in protective mode — clenching reflexively, not because you don't want it, but because your nervous system hasn't switched gears yet.

-• The hack: Tell him to stop moving.
-Take a slow, deliberate breath—in for four counts, out for four.
+- The hack: Tell him to stop moving.
+Take a slow, deliberate breath—in for four counts, out for six.
 Let the exhale be longer than the inhale.

-• The extra step: Ask him to hold still and add more lube.
-Pressure without movement gives your body a moment to adjust without the extra stimulation that keeps the alarm response firing.
+- The extra step: Ask him to hold still and add more lube.
+Stillness gives your body a chance to catch up — movement keeps the alarm bells going.

 If you're vers and sometimes top, there's a parallel version of this from the topping side—what you can do to help him relax.